nodesign/weioDoc/examples.md

 attach.process(myTone)
 ```

-Next, in **myTone** function, you need to initialisse **freq** variable that will be the frequency of first played tone :
+Next, in **myTone** function, you need to initialisse **freq** variable that will be the frequency of first played tone:

 ``` python
 freq = 16
 ```

-Then create an infinite loop for play tones every 100 milliseconds with this commands :
+Then create an infinite loop for play tones every 100 milliseconds with this commands:

 ``` python
 while True: